NghiaNim/Lyzn/README.md

 The derivatives market is $600 trillion, but 99% of businesses are excluded.

-**Lyzn brings institutional hedging to Main Street.** A bakery in Brooklyn, a coffee shop in Seattle, a food truck in Austin—all can protect themselves like Fortune 500 companies do.
+**LYZN brings institutional hedging to Main Street.** A bakery in Brooklyn, a coffee shop in Seattle, a food truck in Austin—all can protect themselves like Fortune 500 companies do.

 This isn't just a product.
 It's **financial inclusion for the 33 million SMEs that need it most**.